oci-landing-zones/terraform-oci-core-landingzone/DEPLOYMENT-GUIDE.md

 Each tenancy includes a Default identity domain created in the root compartment that contains the initial tenant administrator user and group and a default Policy that allows administrators to manage any resource in the tenancy.
 The Default identity domain lives with the life cycle of the tenancy and can't be deleted.

 #### Custom Domain
-Landing Zone allows for creation of additional identity domains within the enclosing compartment.
+Landing Zone allows for the usage of custom identity domains groups and dynamic groups to manage/access its managed resources.
 A bespoke identity domain is useful when you need a separate environment for a cloud service or application (for example, one environment for development and one for production).
 For added security, you can configure each identity domain to have its own credentials (for example, Password and Sign-On policies).

 Landing Zone uses policies, groups and dynamic groups in a custom identity domain for security based segregation of roles and workload administration.